Families & Donor-Conceived Adults

 Second Parent Adoption Letter

-Many lesbian couples who have had children with the assistance of TSBC decide to pursue legal adoption status for the other (non-gestational) mother.
+Many queer and lesbian couples who have had children with the assistance of TSBC decide to pursue legal adoption status for the other (non-gestational) mother.
 As part of this process, you may need to receive a letter from TSBC verifying the purchase of sperm for donor insemination.
 Courts require this documentation in order to establish that no father will come forward claiming custody.
-To receive one of these letters, please send us a written request (firstname.lastname@example.org) that includes your full name, the full name of your child, the child's date of birth, and child's donor number.
+To receive one of these letters, please send us a written request (email@example.com) that includes your full name, the full name of your child, the child's date of birth, and child's donor number.
 Also, please mention if the letter is to be sent to your attorney as well as yourself.
 For more information about second parent adoption and other legal strategies for same-sex parents, you may want to contact the National Center for Lesbian Rights at 800-528-NCLR.

-We have web and print resources to help you with issues such as deciding whether and/or how to discuss donor conception with your child, how to discuss the Identity-Release® Program, and more specific issues such as those unique to LGBTQI parenting, parenting as single mom and parenting as a DI Dad.
+We have web and print resources to help you with issues such as deciding whether and/or how to discuss donor conception with your child, how to discuss the Identity-Release® Program, and more specific issues such as those unique to LGBTQI parenting, parenting as single mom or parenting as a DI Dad.

 - If your donor participated in our Identity-Release® Program and you wish to request your donor’s identity or have questions about the process please contact us.